 Creative entrepreneurs have come up with a whole range of innovative CBD products, that we couldn’t even imagine a few years ago.
 Although, if a company makes ridiculous, too-good-to-be-true claims, you should start to look for your CBD elsewhere.
 CBD oil is an amazing health supplement that can add value to daily life.
-However, it cannot cure AIDS and it most certainly cannot magically heal serious injuries.
+However, it cannot be claimed to cure diseases and it most certainly cannot magically heal serious injuries.

 Will Walmart Ever Stock CBD Oil?